-more opportunities for parents to understand how to help their children access and utilize resources for math.
-Notices will be sent out in a more timely manner; The messages will be repeated more frequently; continue use of labels for student agenda; schedule parent meetings take advantage of this time Use of social media platforms, and preschedule LF's to attend all the parent trainings thereby removing language barriers.
+The PFEP activities will include more opportunities for parents to understand how to help their children access and utilize resources for math.
+Notices will be sent out in a more timely manner; The messages will be repeated more frequently; continue use of labels for student agenda; schedule parent meetings take advantage of this time Use of social media platforms, and pre-schedule LF's to attend all the parent trainings thereby removing language barriers.
 Additional headsets may need to be purchased.

-will be tweaked based on parent feedback during SAC Meetings and parent surveys given throughout the year in order to tailor the training that parents receive.
+The parent trainings offered will be tweaked based on parent feedback during SAC Meetings and parent surveys given throughout the year in order to tailor the training that parents receive.
 We can offer more flexibility with trainings based on real time feedback and input.
 Including the involvement of the Behavioral Health Specialist and Family and Community Engagement Specialist will strengthen parent trainings.